 The lines of the board have intersections wherever they cross or touch each other.
 Each intersection is called a point.
 That includes the four corners, and the edges of the board.

 Two points connected by a line segment are said to be adjacent or next to one another.
-The triangles are adjacent.
-The crosses are not adjacent.

 Go is played on the points of the board, not on the squares.

 Black uses black stones ().
 White uses white stones ().